v1: Learning to Point Visual Tokens for Multimodal Grounded Reasoning: Method

 The continuous input sequence \( c \) may include a heterogeneous mixture of modality-specific features, such as embedded discrete text tokens or continuous visual embeddings produced by image encoders (\eg CLIP~\citep{radford2021learningtransferablevisualmodels}).
 This general formulation covers a wide range of multimodal architectures such as LLaVA~\citep{liu2023llava} and Qwen-VL~\citep{qwen25vl}, which use continuous input image representations.

-\paragraph{Pointing.} For visually grounded reasoning, rather than generating new visual tokens, we instead teach the models to \textit{point} to its position within the input image sequence it already understands, thereby referencing it explicitly.
+\paragraph{Pointing.} For visually grounded reasoning, rather than generating new visual tokens, we instead teach the model to \textit{point} to its position within the input image sequence it already understands, thereby referencing it explicitly.

 The pointing mechanism we examine was first introduced by the pointer-generator network~\citep{see2017get} in text summarization research.
 In the pointer-generator network, the input context sequence $c$ also consists of discrete tokens within the vocabulary space $V$, unlike our setup.
 The model dynamically mixes two distributions at each decoding step \( t \): (1) a generation distribution over the vocabulary \( P_{\text{gen}}(x_t) \), and (2) a copy distribution \( P_{\text{ptr}}(x_t) \) over input tokens.
 The final output probability is given by a gated mixture: